sealink/pansophy/README.md

 Pansophy allows different applications to share knowledge via a centralised remote repository

+The current version only allows pulling a directory from an AWS S3 bucket

 ## Installation

 Add this line to your application's Gemfile: